skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens

+In this writing I seek to understand experiences in dancing in which a sense of self or _I_ is diminished, changed or even lost.
+Describing some disruption to the everyday experience of being subjects who manipulate or experience objects around us (including our bodies) in which this apparent separation between subject and object is diminished or even lost.

 Without the subject-object divide with which we appear to know the world, there is no self quite simply because the self is yet another thing in the world that we seem to know.
 The self is another appearance in consciousness.